Edmond Guardianship Lawyer

 Also Serving Oklahoma City & Oklahoma County

-Many vulnerable people in Oklahoma are unable to care for their own needs.
-These can be children who are left without parents, elderly people whose minds are no longer strong, or adults with developmental disabilities.
-The law allows certain people to take control of these vulnerable individuals’ lives.
-Known as guardians, these people can take a direct hand in protecting such individuals and making important decisions that impact their lives.
-A guardian assumes full legal control over a person’s life.
+Many vulnerable people in Oklahoma cannot care for themselves.
+These may be children without parents, elderly individuals with diminished mental abilities, or adults with developmental disabilities.
+The law allows certain people to assume responsibility for these vulnerable individuals.
+As guardians, these people protect those in need and make decisions that impact their lives.
+A guardian has full legal authority over the person in their care.

-An Edmond guardianship lawyer from The Smith Firm could help those who are looking to establish guardianships over others.
-Our knowledgeable family attorneys can explain the purposes of these legal relationships and take steps to convince the court of the necessity of such action in your specific case.
+A guardianship attorney in Edmond from The Smith Firm can help those who want to establish guardianships for others.
+Our experienced family attorneys explain the purposes of these legal relationships and take steps necessary to show the court why guardianship is needed in your particular case.

 Helping to Provide Children with a Safe and Nurturing Environment